JeanMljc/Sliced-wasserstein/README.md

 # Fusion with Sliced-Wasserstein Distance

 This code implement an algorithm for fusion between hyperspectral and multispectral images.
+The hyperspectral image img_HS.npy is a $128\times 128$ image with $183$ spectral bands.

 ## Inverse Problem framework